Roman ColosseumItalian name: Colosseo

 Vespesian ordered the Colosseum to be build on the site of Nero's palace, the Domus Aurea, to dissociate himself from the hated tyrant.

 His aim was to gain popularity by staging deadly combats of gladiators and wild animal fights for public viewing.
 Massacre was on a huge scale: at inaugural games in AD 80, over 9,000 wild animals were killed.

-You can buy Colosseum tickets online on our partner site.
+Skip the line!
+Buy Colosseum tickets or guided tour online on our partner site.

 were usually slaves, prisoners of war or condemned criminals.
 Most were men, but there were a few female gladiators.
 These combats were attended by the poor, the rich, and frequently the emperor himself.
 As gladiators fought, vicious cries and curses were heard from the audience around the Roman Colosseum.
 One contest after another was staged in the course of a single day.
 Should the ground become too soaked with blood, it was covered over with a fresh layer of sand and the performance went on.
 The gladiatorial games continued until Christianity progressively put an end to those parts of them which included the death of humans.